Melanie Kevorkian Brown, 2021 Stewardship Chair

 May God bless you and may you always know the richness of God’s love for us all.

 Each year the Parish Assembly is held in the month of February.
-By becoming a dues-paid member, you will have the privilege of participating and voting at the Parish Assembly.
+By becoming a Steward, you will have the privilege of participating and voting at the Parish Assembly.
 This also entitles you to be eligible to be an officer of the Church.
 Remember you can make a difference, and together we can preserve the Armenian faith and identity.